Andhra Pradesh: Cuisine

-Andhra meals are combinations of spicy, tangy, and sweet flavours.
-The use of chillies, tamarind, and gongura (leaves of roselle) is common in Andhra food.
-Curry leaves are used copiously in most preparations of curries and chutneys.
-Various types of Pappu are made using lentils in combination with tomatoes, spinach, gongura, ridge gourd, etc. Apart from curries, pulusu, a stew made using tamarind juice in combination with vegetables, seafood, chicken, mutton, etc., is popular.
-Pachchadi, a paste usually made with a combination of groundnuts, fried vegetables, and chillies, is a must in a meal.
-Pickles made using mangoes, gooseberries, lemons, etc. are enjoyed in combination with Pappu.
-Buttermilk and yoghurt mixed with rice eaten towards the end of the meal soothe the body, especially after eating spicy food items earlier.
+The Andhra cuisine incorporates spicy, tangy, and sweet flavours.
+Chillies, curry leaves, tamarind, gongura leaves, and spices are commonly used ingredients.
+Rice is the staple food, and is served with other accompaniments during a meal.
+These include pappu is a type of dal-based food item that, made using lentils in combination with vegetables such as tomato, spinach, gongura, or ridge gourd, and charu, a type of watery soup made with tamarind juice and spices.
+It is served with traditional curries, and a pulusu, a stew made using tamarind juice in combination with vegetables or meat.
+Other accompaniments include pachadi, a paste usually made with a combination of groundnuts, fried vegetables, and chillies, and pickles made using raw mangoes, gooseberries, or lemons.
+Buttermilk or curd is eaten towards the end of the meal to soothe the body, especially after eating spicy food items earlier.

-A tamarind-rich dish popularly known as Pulihora is made with a thick sauce of tamarind, chillies, salt and asafoetida.
-It is tempered with mustard, curry leaves, peanuts and mixed with rice.
-It is offered even to the gods and then served as a prasadam (divine offering) in the temples to the devotees.
-Popular vegetarian curries include Dondakaya koora (ivy gourd cooked with coconut and green chilli) and Guttivankaya koora(stuffed brinjal curry).
-Thalakaya koora (lamb head gravy), Royyala koora (prawns cooked in tamarind), and Natukodi koora (freehold chicken curry with chillies) are popular non-vegetarian dishes across Guntur and surrounding regions.
-Yeta mamsam kobbari biryani (mutton cooked with coconut), Seema kodi (Rayalaseema-style chicken), Chennuru dum biryani, and Gongura mamsam (mutton cooked in sorrel gravy) are popular non-vegetarian dishes in Rayalaseema.
-Among fish preparations, Pulasa pulusu, thick aromatic and tangy gravy made from a single fish of the Godavari Pulasa variety is most desired in Konaseema.
-Ariselu, Burelu, Laddu, and Pootharekulu are some of the sweets made for special festivals and occasions.
-Pootharekulu, a preparation of sugar and rice flour and Taandri, a mango-flavoured sun-dried fruit jelly are popular sweets originating from Athreyapuram in Konaseema.
-Kakinada Khaaja layered flour deep fried and dipped in sugar is another popular sweetmeat.
-Bandar laddu, Tirupati Laddu are some of the food products with GI status.
+Pulihora is rice based dish made with from a mixture of thick sauce of tamarind, chillies, and asafoetida, and tempered with mustard, curry leaves, and peanuts.
+It is often offered to Hindu gods and then served as a prasadam (divine offering) in the temples.
+Popular vegetarian curries include dondakaya koora (ivy gourd cooked with coconut and green chilli) and guttivankaya koora(stuffed egg plant curry).
+Thalakaya koora (lamb head curry), royyala koora (prawns curry), and Natukodi koora (chicken curry) are popular non-vegetarian dishes in the coastal regions.
+Biryani types popular in Rayalaseema region include yeta mamsam kobbari (mutton), seema kodi (chicken), Chennuru dum biryani, and Gongura mamsam (mutton with gongura).
+Pulasa pulusu is a thick aromatic and tangy gravy made from the Godavari pulasa fish in Konaseema.

+Ariselu, burelu, laddu, and pootharekulu are some of the sweets made for special festivals and occasions.
+Pootharekulu is made from sugar and rice flour.
+Other sweets include taandri, which is a mango-flavoured sun-dried fruit jelly and khaaja, a multi layered, flour-based, deep fried sweet dipped in sugar syrup.
+Bandar laddu and Tirupati laddu have been accorded geographical indication status.